EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.Rmd

 [PFUPipelineTools][link-pfupipelinetools] provides functions and constants common to both pipelines.

-The packages in the following table are available on GitHub.
+The packages in the following table support creation of the CL-PFU database are available on GitHub.

 | Package | Purpose |
 |:--------|:--------|